Best Low Commission Realtors (2024 Update)

 100+ major US markets

 What it is: Redfin is a discount real estate brokerage with in-house real estate agents who will help you sell your house for a 1.5% listing fee.
-Redfin is available in about 100 US markets — mostly major and medium-sized cities and suburbs.
-Redfin is a legit brand and has some experienced agents.
-But Redfin’s agents handle more transactions than the typical realtor, which poses service quality risks.
-It also has far less agent selection and market coverage than agent matching services like Clever, Ideal Agent, and UpNest.
+Redfin is available in 100+ US markets — mostly major and medium-sized cities and suburbs.

-How it works: You can find Redfin agents to interview in your area on Redfin’s website.
-Redfin agents provide “full service” but generally employ a more team-based and hands-off approach than traditional agents.
-You’ll pay the reduced 1.5% listing fee (plus buyer’s agent commission) at closing.
-If you buy and sell with Redfin within a year, you can get back a 0.5% listing fee refund.
-But other brands like Clever offer similar savings with better service on the sell- and buy-side, so the value on offer here is limited.
+At closing, you'll pay the reduced 1.5% listing fee (plus buyer's agent commission).
+If you buy and sell with Redfin within a year, you can get a refund of a 0.5% listing fee.
+However, other brands like Clever offer similar savings with better service on the sell- and buy-side, so the value on offer here is limited.

-✍️ Editor’s take: Redfin is probably the most familiar name on the list, but don’t assume that means it's the best.
-Redfin’s 1.5% listing fee savings are good, but you might not get the same level of service and support as you would from a conventional realtor.
+✍️ Editor’s take: Redfin is probably the most familiar name on the list, but don’t assume that means it’s the best.
+Redfin’s 1.5% listing fee savings are good, but you might not get the same level of service and agent support as you would from a conventional realtor.
 I’d try agent matching services first — Clever, Ideal Agent, UpNest, probably in that order — because they get you better service quality and more agent selection.

 3. Ideal Agent